 - 5 Potatoes medium size, not too small or too large

 - Salt and ground black pepper to taste

 - Green Onions

 - Fresh Parsley

-- Wash the potatoes very well, then boil them in the large pot with enough water to cover over the potatoes.
+- Wash the potatoes very well, then boil them in a large pot with enough water to cover over the potatoes.
 Cover and cook on medium-high heat for 30-40 minutes or until the potatoes are tender.

 - Season the potatoes with salt and pepper to taste.
 Start with a generous pinch of salt and taste.
 You can always add some more salt later.

-- Meanwhile, melt the butter then add dried parsley.
+- Meanwhile, melt the butter, then add dried parsley.
 You can use fresh parsley if you wish.